-Clinical Education is a critical component of the DPT curriculum, providing students opportunity to practically apply classroom instruction and to develop their clinical and patient care skills under the supervision of licensed physical therapist practitioners.
+Clinical education is a critical component of the DPT curriculum, providing students the opportunity to practically apply classroom instruction and to develop their clinical and patient care skills under the supervision of licensed physical therapist practitioners.
 Our DPT students participate in an innovative clinical education curriculum that offers both breadth and depth to their clinical learning.

 Student Team Experience in Practice (STEPs®)

 During the first phase of the curriculum, students participate in a team-based, full-time integrated clinical education experience called STEPs®.
 Over the course of the first year, the STEPs® curriculum is scheduled for one and two-week blocks of time, providing students the opportunity to practice with two different patient populations.
 These experiences are designed to go hand-in-hand with the program’s coursework and provide students a breadth of experience through collaborative learning.